Trump threatens attacks on Iranian power plants if Tehran fails to open the Strait of Hormuz

-CAIRO (AP) — President Donald Trump has warned that the United States will “obliterate” power plants in Iran if the Islamic Republic doesn’t fully open the strategic Strait of Hormuz within 48 hours, and Iranian missiles struck two cities near Israel’s main nuclear research center, leaving dozens of people injured and shattered apartment buildings.
+CAIRO (AP) — Iran responded Sunday with threats of its own, a day after President Donald Trump warned the United States will “obliterate” Iran's power plants if Tehran fails to fully open the Strait of Hormuz in 48 hours and Iranian missiles struck two cities near Israel's main nuclear research center, injuring dozens and shattering apartment buildings.

 The developments signaled the war in the Middle East, now in its fourth week, was moving in a dangerous new direction.

-Sirens blared across Israel on Sunday morning, warning of a new incoming barrage from Iran as residents woke up to scenes of vast damage in the southern cities of Dimona and Arad.
-In northern Israel, a civilian was killed in a strike by the Lebanese militant Hezbollah group.
+Sirens blared across Israel as Iran launched new barrages Sunday.
+In the country's south, residents faced the devastation in the cities of Dimona and Arad.
+In northern Israel, a man was killed in a strike by the Lebanese militant Hezbollah group.

-In Qatar, authorities said six people were confirmed killed in a Qatari helicopter crash in the Persian Gulf nation’s territorial waters the day before.
-One person was still missing from Saturday's crash, which was blamed on a “technical malfunction.”
+Israeli Prime Minister Benjamin Netanyahu toured Arad and said it was a “miracle” that no one was killed by the blast, which heavily damaged several buildings.
+But he said that if all residents had rushed to shelters, no one would have been hurt and urged all to heed the sirens.

-In his ultimatum, Trump said on Saturday he would give Iran 48 hours to open the vital waterway or face a new round of attacks.
+Trump said on Saturday that he would give Iran 48 hours to open the vital Strait of Hormuz or face a new round of attacks.
 He said the U.S. would destroy “various POWER PLANTS, STARTING WITH THE BIGGEST ONE FIRST!”

 He may have meant the Bushehr nuclear power plant, Iran's biggest, which was already hit last week, or Damavand, a natural gas plant near Tehran, Iran's capital.